grafana/agent/docs/rfcs/0001-designing-in-the-open.md

   context.

 Google Docs proposals will be permitted if linked to from an issue proposal.

-It is recommended that proposals from Google Docs are eventually converted by the author into an RFC proposal to ensure that historical context is recorded, though this is still not ideal as it discards comment history.
+Google Doc proposals must be converted into an RFC proposal prior to formally accepting the proposal.
+Enforcing this ensures that historical context is recorded, though it is still not ideal as it discards comment history.

 ## Accepting Proposals